-A restaurant that serves up all of this crustacean goodness is referred to as a Quán Ốc or “snail eatery”.
-One of the biggest challenges of eating at a Quán Ốc is that there is very rarely an English menu and you’re unlikely to find an English speaking server.
+A restaurant that serves up all of this crustacean goodness is a Quán Ốc or “snail eatery”.
+One of the biggest challenges of eating at a Quán Ốc is that there is very rarely an English menu and you’re unlikely to find an English-speaking server.
 Staring at rows of plastic tubs full of snails and mollusks can be overwhelming for even the most adventurous eater.

 Getting the Server’s Attention

 Eating at a snail restaurant is typically a rather chaotic event.
 Tables are squeezed together to maximize capacity and everyone is drinking heavily and talking loudly.
 The servers scurry about, taking orders and delivering food.